Loading

 Let’s unpack how educators can actually use these platforms - without losing their minds or their pedagogical values.

-OSCEs are brilliant in theory.
+The Problem We Rarely Say Out Loud OSCEs are brilliant in theory.
 Structured.
 Objective.
 Competency-based.

 In practice?
 They’re vulnerable to human variability.